itsanuragkumarjha/Dynamic_JWT_Authentication_for_APIs/README.md

 # 🔐 Dynamic JWT Authentication with Flask

 A lightweight Flask app showcasing **dynamic JWT-based authentication** for securing API endpoints — with tokens generated uniquely every time the app runs.
+Any API that requires authentication can easily switch over to JWT's authorization.
+With JWT authorization, you get a user-based authentication.
+Once the user is authenticated, the user gets a secure token that they can use on all systems.
+The management of the user (and therefore the token) is centralized.

 > 🧠 Perfect for learning how to implement secure, stateless authentication for your own Python APIs.